-h) The 'Transmit Fifo, AUX1 and AUX2 ports' Parameter
+i) The 'Transmit FIFO, AUX1 and AUX2 ports' Parameter

 The AUX1 and AUX2 ports provide an embedded transmit buffer (FIFO).
 This allows the data transmission to be optimised.
 By default this mechanism is enabled.

 If necessary this parameter allows the AUX1 (or AUX2) FIFO buffer to be disabled.